On-campus & Work-Study Jobs

 How will I be paid?

-All student employees, including those eligible for Work-Study, are paid via check on the last Wednesday of each month.
+All student employees are paid via check on the last Wednesday of each month.
 The money is not directly applied to your student account.

 What will my work schedule be like?

 During the school year most students do not work on-campus more than ten hours per week.
 According to federal law, international students may not work more than 20 hours per week.

 Student work schedules will be based upon the departmental employer’s needs and the student’s academic and co-curricular schedule.
 Most departments can be quite flexible while others cannot due to their job requirements.
 Some positions offer evening and weekend hours, but most office-related positions require students to schedule work during regular office hours.

 What do I need to bring to campus if I plan to work?

 All student employees must comply with federal employment laws and regulations, which require completing the following forms, available in the Accounting office: Form I-9, Form W-4, and State Tax Withholding Form.

 Filling out the Form I-9 requires supporting documentation, such as driver’s license, Social Security card, birth certificate, or valid passport.
 Be prepared to present original, signed document(s) to fulfill this requirement as federal law forbids the acceptance of facsimiles or photocopies of these documents.